 Beth Lynn Eicher, our Organizational Consultant, is also the treasurer and founder of the Ohio LinuxFest Corporation.
 She brings over seven years of non-profit and volunteer management for Free Software causes.
 Ever since her research internship at Pittsburgh Supercomputing Center in 1999, she has been committed to the proliferation of the Linux desktop.
 In 2002, she deployed for the first Linux desktop classroom at Carnegie Mellon School of Computer Science.
 Today she is a senior Linux systems administrator at a large privately held corporation.
 With a passion for computer recycling, she co-founded freelinuxbox.org, a site that finds homes for functional systems.

 James Howard has worked as an GNU/Linux professional for over 10 years and in the nonprofit space since 2003.
 His focus with Partimus has been on research and development, systems deployment, and providing technical guidance and support to Partimus clients.
 He is responsible for building and maintaining core technology infrastructure deployed in school and community center computer labs.
 His goal is to build highly stable labs that run with minimal overhead.
-James is a Red Hat Certified Architect but primarily works with Ubuntu Linux on Partimus projects.
-He also collaborates with Linux sysadmins in the open source community at large and is active in his neighborhood association.
+James currently spends his time fixing computers in a garage in the south bay.

 Cathy Malmrose, our co-founder, often speaks at Linux conferences and travels extensively to see how software and hardware are being used in various countries.
 She is CEO of ZaReason, a small Linux computer company, building laptops, desktops, and servers running free open source software, shipping internationally.
 Cathy's main focus is on equalizing people's access to technical tools.